-This subchapter identifies the geographical scope of REMIT.
-This scope is solely determined by the geographical delimitation of the concept of wholesale energy products defined under Article 2(4) of REMIT (and products treated in an equivalent way) and not by the geographical location of the legal or natural person trading these products or by the place of trading.
+(24) This subchapter identifies the geographical scope of REMIT.
+This scope is solely determined by the geographical delimitation of the concept of wholesale energy products defined under Article 2(4) of REMIT (and products treated in an equivalent way) and not by the geographical location of the legal or natural person trading these products or by the geographical location of the place of trading or of the legal or natural person managing the place of trading.